GOVERNING COUNCIL MEMBERS

 Co-Founder, Small Town Project

-Mayor Pro Tem and Council Member, City of Rocky Ford
+Mayor, City of Rocky Ford

 Duane Gurulé brings a unique lens to food security and health equity as a formerly incarcerated person who has navigated state and private prisons, community corrections, and re-entry.
 He also has a passion for serving low-income communities and those experiencing food insecurity, stemming from first-hand experience growing up facing many of the barriers and inequities that historically disenfranchise low-income populations.